 As I am ex-Merchant Navy, I have always been used to keeping a ship's log.
-We decided that while we were on each holiday, we would do so as a diary of what we got up to.
+We decided that while we were on each holiday, we would keep a diary of what we got up to.
 Those early hand-written logs have been brought together as a history of our canal holidays .
 Now that we have our own boat, I have continued the logs to give a feel for what life afloat has to offer.

 Pat and I would recommend boating holidays to anyone who wants to relax, but is not frightened of a little physical work occasionally.
 Working the locks is great fun, the people you meet are almost always friendly, and one never gets tired of the ever-changing scenery.